 - The inherent risk is directly related to the volume and the complexity of transactions performed by the business.

 - If the volume and complexity achieved are adverse and high then this can give birth to high IR.

-- Inherent risks are additionally prone to subjective estimates with zero ground work.
+- They are additionally prone to subjective estimates with zero ground work.